scj643/apple-profile-lib/README.md

 ## Requirements
 It will work with just the standard library for the most part.
 To encrypt a profile Crypto and biplist is needed.

+#ToDo
+Still need to implement some more config types and find out how to sign and encrypt I found out how to sign with OpenSSL but not encrypt https://developer.apple.com/library/ios/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html is the documentation